Congolese spotted lion

-A Congolese spotted lion, also known by the portmanteau lijagulep, is the hybrid of a male lion and female jaguar-leopard (a jagulep or lepjag).
+A Congolese spotted lion, also known by the portmanteau lijagulep, is the hybrid of a male lion and female jaguar-leopard hybrid (a jagulep or lepjag).
 Several lijaguleps have been bred, but only one appears to have been exhibited as a Congolese spotted lion.
 It was most likely given that name by a showman because the public were more interested in exotic captured animals than in captive-bred hybrids.

 The story

 The Times (April 15, 1908) pg.
 6: A Strange Animal From The Congo: Mr. J. D. Hamlyn, the animal dealer of St. George St.,E., who obtained two or three new monkeys from the Congo, has just received from the same region a very curious feline animal nearly as large as an adult lioness, which it resembles in build, but irregularly spotted.
 There is no trace of a mane or ruff, nor is the tail tufted as in the lion.
 The general hue is tawny, but with a rufous tinge, reminding one of the coat of a cheetah rather than of the leopard, and the inner sides of the limbs are yellowish white, with dark spots.
 The markings on the upper surface differ greatly in size and character; on the hind limbs they are large; toward the forequarters and head they diminish in size, but increase greatly in number, and the face is so to speak, strippled with black, except on the nose.
 There is a black mark on each side of the lower jaw, and a black stripe on the posterior side of each ear; and along the spine, from the root of the tail to about the centre of the back is a row of dark markings, somewhat like disconnected links of a chain.
 The hue of the tail for the greater part of its length corresponds to that of the body, but the terminal portion is banded with black and white.
 The animal, a female, is in excellent condition and fairly quiet.
 The obvious suggestion is that the animal is a wild-bred hybrid, with a lioness for dam and a spotted cat for sire.
 Lion-tiger hybrids were bred in this country by Atkins, the proprietor of a famous travelling menagerie; among Continental breeders Carl Hagenbeck has been most successful.
 A cross between a puma and leopard has also been obtained, but wild-bred hybrids between the larger cats are exceedingly rare.
 Today the animal will be sent to the Zoological Gardens, where the question of its parentage will be scientifically investigated.